danbradham/manymaya/README.md

 ####manymaya.log(message, level="INFO"):
 Fluff...Exists only to shorten logging calls.

   -  message: Message to log.
   -  level: Level at which to log message. (optional)
+    - "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL"

 ##Installation